 Question: How do you go about detecting counterfeit cash and fraudulent checks?

-Explanation: Yet another operational question.
-As a bank teller, you can expect that the majority of the questions will be asking you will be operational and technical questions.
+Explanation: This is yet another operational question.
+As a bank teller, you can expect the majority of the questions they will be asking you will be operational and technical questions.
 The best way to prepare for these is to review the job posting, research the bank, and be familiar with the processes and operations they perform.
 You can use questions like these to practice your answers to questions you anticipate being asked.

 Example: “There are several ways you can detect counterfeit cash or fraudulent checks.
 These include using a counterfeit pen for the cash and looking for telltale signs of a bad check.
 These signs include errors in the printing, a suspicious signature, a large amount, and missing information such as an address or bank name on the check.
 I’ve detected counterfeit cash on several occasions and a bad check once.”